mehrdad-pournaderi/Calibrated-Order-Randomized-Rosenblatt-Tests/README.md

 # Calibrated Order-Randomized Rosenblatt Tests

-Replication code, data and manuscript for the paper *Calibrated Order-Randomized Rosenblatt Tests*.
+Replication code and data for the paper *Calibrated Order-Randomized Rosenblatt Tests*.

 The Rosenblatt transformation reduces the hypothesis $H_0:\mathbf X\sim F$ to a test of uniformity, but requires an arbitrary ordering of the coordinates, which under dependence materially affects